Fellowship International exists to facilitate and nurture meaningful

 while that elder board is in the process of forming.

-a local church's senior pastor or leadership team invites MFI leaders to be
+a local church's lead pastor or leadership team invites MFI leaders to be

 involved in a decision-making matter in that local church, any given